bonfotieno/DashTutorialsInOneNotebook/README.md

 # Dash Tutorials In One Notebook
-This is a simple flask app that covers all the basics of flask.
-It is a web app that manages your daily tasks.

-Requirements:
- + Python 3.7
- + Flask 1.1.1
+This dash.ipynb notebook covers the entire basics of dash data visualization framework.